kailash-manasarovar/statement/docs/timeline/2026/january.md

 ![Ask the Google community](../../content/images/ask-the-google-community.png)

-### My Gmail account is shutdown permanently

-- My `katharinejchardwood` gmail account is unreachable.
-- None of the options to restore it are functioning, and I have two or three usable ones including a backup email which is working.
-- This is inexplicable and the only reason for blocking access to this account, I assume, are the many letters and emails I wrote to hundreds of organizations asking for help such as [Aqualia the water board in Valencia](../2022/february.md#aqualia) to inform them the main water connection was being tampered with by poisoners.
-- My `DrKatharineMurphy` Facebook account with over a thousand connections will suffer the same fate in just a few months time, again this happens when I'm logged on in North London.

 ### A sinister man in the newsagents

 - Back in London I feel, again, like if I leave the house anything could happen to me.